TheGhostCoder0/PersonalPortfolio/README.md

 ## Feedback and Contact

-If you have feedback on my portfolio or want to reach out, the best way is through the contact form on my live website.
+If you have feedback on my portfolio or want to reach out, the best way is through the contact information on my live website.